 What if I don't mention colours or fonts?

 The builder chooses a palette and type pairing that fit the tone and industry you described.
-If you have a specific look in mind, name it — or use Plan mode to pick from three rendered options.
+If you have a specific look in mind, name it in the prompt or make it explicit in the editable Plan draft.

 Does writing a longer prompt cost more?